rsolter/rsolter.github.io/_posts/2021-03-01-Tableau-Cert.md

+---
-## Tableau Desktop Specialist & Debut Public Dashboard
+title: Tableau Desktop Specialist & Debut Public Dashboard
+categories: [tableau]
+excerpt: "Tableau certification anb public portfolio"
+toc: true
+toc_label: "Content"
+toc_sticky: true
+---

 In the past 6 months, I’ve learned a lot more about Tableau as I’ve used it on a daily basis to create dashboards for my client.
 I’ve expanded my